mathewjordan/iiif/markdown_annotation_body.md

 This text is *The Guide for the Heedless* by the learned Imam Sīdī ʿAbd Allāh ibn al-Ḥājj Ibrāhīm

-All praise belongs to God, who led us
+a) All praise belongs to God, who led us

-to the truth and away from falsehood, and denied us
+    b) to the truth and away from falsehood, and denied us

-What the best of the honored ones forbade us
+a) What the best of the honored ones forbade us

-may our Lord bring him peace and pray upon him.
+    b) may our Lord bring him peace and pray upon him.

 \[Falsehood\] incurs disapproval and prohibition,[^1]